foundersandcoders/our-site-v3/src/forms/apply/index.md

   - id: apprenticeships
     label: Are you interested in apprenticeships?
     info: |
       Founders and Coders is now a registered Apprenticeship Training Provider.
-What this means is that programme participants will have the option to apply for paid apprentice roles with our employer partners either before or during the programme.
+What this means is that programme participants will be expected to apply for paid apprentice roles with our employer partners during the pre-apprenticeship programme.
+For more information, see our [apprenticeship guide for employers](https://www.foundersandcoders.com/apprenticeship-guide/) (not everything may be applicable to you).
     type: select
     options:
       - Yes, I am interested in applying for an apprenticeship